Censorship in Canada: Little Sisters Book and Art Emporium v Canada

 One of the most famous ongoing censorship controversies in Canada has been the dispute between Canada Customs and LGBT retail bookstores such as Little Sister's in Vancouver and Glad Day in Toronto.
 Through the 1980s and into the 1990s, Canada Customs frequently stopped material being shipped to the two stores on the grounds of "obscenity".
+Kiss & Tell, mentioned above, was involved in this case, as their work was detained while en route to Little Sister's.
 Both stores frequently had to resort to the legal system to challenge the confiscation of their property.

 In 2000, the Supreme Court of Canada ruled that Canada Customs did not have the authority to make its own judgments about the permissibility of material being shipped to the stores but was permitted to confiscate only material that had specifically been ruled by the courts to constitute an offence under the Criminal Code.

 In addition a report from 2013, reports that over 100 books, magazine, and other written works were challenged for removal in schools and libraries.
 Some of these challenges were upheld; however, some were rejected.

 Hansel et Gretel

+Prime Minister Paul Martin's 38th Canadian Parliament expanded child pornography law to also include literary descriptions in 2005.